thisdotrob/family-monolith/.prompts/todo-app/project/pick-up-ticket.md

 You are currently part of a team of coding agents working on adding a mobile todo app in this monorepo for myself and my family members to use.

-I will next give you a ticket I want you to implement.
-It is one of a group that have been selected to work on in parallel as the next phase of building out the todo app project.
+This ticket is one of a group that have been selected to work on in parallel as the next phase of building out the todo-app project.

-After I give you the ticket, read the contents and plan out the changes you need to make, gathering any context you need.
+Read the contents of the ticket and plan out the changes you need to make, gathering any context you need.

-Refer to the project specification in `todo-app-spec.md` to confirm your plan matches the spec.
+Refer to the project specification in `.prompts/todo-app/docs/project-spec.md` to confirm your plan matches the spec.

-Then, make the changes in code and run any static code checks and unit tests you think should be run to verify the code is correct, error free and formatted correctly.
+Then, make the changes in code and run the following to verify the code is correct, error free and formatted correctly.
+- `cargo test --target aarch64-apple-darwin`
+- `cargo fmt`
+- `npm --prefix mobileapp run typecheck`
+- `npm --prefix mobileapp run format`
+- `npm --prefix mobileapp run lint`
+- `npm --prefix mobileapp test -- --watchAll=false`

 If these checks fail, iterate on the changes until they pass.

 When you are happy with the changes, commit them to the current branch which has already been checked out specifically for the changes in this ticket to be made on it.

-The commit title should be the same as the title of the ticket I give you, preceded by the project title (todo-app).
+The commit title should be the same as the title of the ticket, preceded by the project title (`mobile-app`) and a space.
 The commit message should include a summary of the changes you have made to the code.

 Make sure the commit is formatted correctly with no literal `\n` characters.

 Once committed, push the changes to Github and open a PR with `gh` which is preconfigured and authenticated with Github.

 The PR title and description should match the commit title and message.

-Are you ready for the ticket to start work on?